 Chuy's is a fast-growing, full-service restaurant concept offering a distinct menu of authentic, freshly-prepared Mexican and Tex Mex inspired food.
-We were founded in Austin, Texas in 1982 by our Founders and, as of December 29, 2013, we operated 48 Chuy's restaurants across 14 states, with an average unit volume of\$4.9 million for our 32 comparable restaurants for the twelve months ended December 29, 2013.
+We were founded in Austin, Texas in 1982 and, as of December 28, 2014, we operated 59 Chuy's restaurants across 14 states, with an average unit volume of \$4.9 million for our 41 comparable restaurants for the twelve months ended December 28, 2014.
 Our restaurants have a common décor, but we believe each location is unique in format, offering an "unchained" look and feel, as expressed by our motto "If you've seen one Chuy's, you've seen one Chuy's!"
 We believe our restaurants have an upbeat, funky, eclectic, somewhat irreverent atmosphere while still maintaining a family-friendly environment.
 We are committed to providing value to our customers through offering generous portions of made-from-scratch, flavorful Mexican and Tex Mex inspired dishes.
 We believe our employees are a key element of our culture and set the tone for a fun, family-friendly atmosphere with attentive service.
 We believe the Chuy's culture is one of our most valuable assets, and we are committed to preserving and continually investing in our culture and our customers' restaurant experience.

-Our core menu was established using recipes from family and friends of our Founders, and has remained relatively unchanged over the years.
+Our core menu was established using recipes from family and friends of our founders, and has remained relatively unchanged over the years.
 We offer the same menu during lunch and dinner, which includes enchiladas, fajitas, tacos, burritos, combination platters and daily specials, complemented by a variety of appetizers, soups and salads.
 Each of our restaurants also offers a variety of homemade sauces, including the signature Hatch green chile and creamy jalapeño sauces, all of which we make from scratch daily in each restaurant.
 These sauces are a key element of our offering and provide our customers with an added ability to customize their orders.
-Our menu offers considerable value to our customers, with only three out of 49 menu items priced over\$10.00 at 47 of our 48 restaurants as ofDecember 29, 2013.
+Our menu offers considerable value to our customers, with our average check of \$13.71 as of December 28, 2014, which is at the lower end of our casual dining peer group.
 We also offer a full-service bar in all of our restaurants providing our customers a wide variety of beverage offerings, featuring a selection of specialty cocktails including our signature on-the-rocks margaritas made with fresh, hand-squeezed lime juice and the Texas Martini, a made-to-order, hand-shaken cocktail served with jalapeño-stuffed olives.
 The bar represents an important aspect of our concept, where customers frequently gather prior to being seated.
-For the twelve months ended December 29, 2013, alcoholic beverages constituted 18.6% of our total restaurant sales.
+For the twelve months ended December 28, 2014, alcoholic beverages constituted 18.2% of our total restaurant sales.